 To ensure short lessons, as recommended by Charlotte Mason, you can set timed lessons on the Homeschool Planet homeschool planner online to ensure kids never go too long or get distracted.

-Homeschool Planet’s homeschool planner online keeps some organization to your child’s education while allowing the freedom for you to choose precisely what your child needs to learn and activities for them to do.
+Homeschool Planet’s online homeschool planner gives some organization to your child’s education while allowing the freedom for you to choose precisely what your child needs to learn and activities for them to do.

 The homeschool organizer is perfect for busy families and encourages your child in accountability, time management, and independent learning – perfect for a Charlotte Mason style homeschool education.

-If you are a Charlotte Mason homeschool family, then check out the Homeschool Planet lesson plans for The Good and The Beautiful curriculum.
+If you are a Charlotte Mason homeschool family, then check out the Homeschool Planet lesson plans for The Mystery of History curriculum.

-The creators of the curriculum intensely studied many different philosophies for years and compiled what they felt were the best elements from several different theories, pulling mainly from Charlotte Mason.
+The creators of the curriculum intensely studied many different philosophies for years and compiled what they felt were the best elements from several different theories, pulling largely from Charlotte Mason.

-You can explore the Homeschool Planet customized lesson plans for The Good and the Beautiful curriculum here:
+You can explore the Homeschool Planet customized lesson plans for additional resources that dovetail beautifully with a Charlotte Mason approach here:

 Check out Homeschool Planet for yourself with a 30-day FREE trial.
 No credit card information is necessary to give it a try!